apache/mxnet/docs/python_docs/python/tutorials/extend/customop.md

     def infer_shape(self, in_shapes):
         """Calculate output shapes from input shapes.
-This can be omited if all your inputs and outputs have the same shape.
+This can be omitted if all your inputs and outputs have the same shape.

         in_shapes : list of shape.
 Shape is described by a tuple of int.
         """